dfki-ric-underactuated-lab/torque_limited_simple_pendulum/software/python/simple_pendulum/simulation/README.md

                              controller=None,
                              integrator="runge_kutta")

-The inputs of the funciton are
+The inputs of the function are

 - t0: float, start time, unit: s
 - x0: start state (dimension as the plant expects it)